 What jumps out at us here is the card’s low-end APR.
 When we say “low-end”, what we mean is that most credit cards have a great, good and bad APR they hand out to their customers based on credit scores.

-Reviews of the Navy Federal Flagship Rewards Card
+Comparing the Navy Federal Flagship Rewards to Other Travel Cards

-Our Final Thoughts on the Navy Federal Flagship Rewards Credit Card
+Final Thoughts: Is the Navy Federal Flagship Rewards Card Worth It?

 On top of that, the card has a really competitive annual fee and industry-leading APRs, both of which can save you a lot of money over the course of the year.

-Considering that membership is exclusive to military and their dependents, only a limited number of consumers can get it.
+Considering that membership is exclusive to members of the military and their dependents, only a limited number of consumers can get it.